mervynteo/hashlips_art_engine/README.md

 ## Usage ℹ️

-Create your different layers as folders in the 'layers' directory, and add all the layer assets in these directories.
-You can name the assets anything as long as it has a rarity weight attached in the file name like so: `example element#70.png`.
+Your various layers are stored in the 'layers' directory.
+Create a seperate folder for each layer that you have, and save the assets associated with that layer within that folder.
+The assets can be named as anything, but requires a rarity weight attached in the file name like so: `example element#70.png`.
+The number represents the maximum chance of occurence for that asset, for example in this case, a max of 70% of the generated art will carry this asset trait.
+Hence, the various assets will have to sum to 100 (i.e. 100%).

 You can optionally change the delimiter `#` to anything you would like to use in the variable `rarityDelimiter` in the `src/config.js` file.

 Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be your layer folders name in order of the back layer to the front layer.

-_Example:_ If you were creating a portrait design, you might have a background, then a head, a mouth, eyes, eyewear, and then headwear, so your `layersOrder` would look something like this:
+_Example:_ If you are creating a portrait design, layers are: head, mouth, eyes, eyewear, and then headwear.
+Thus your `layersOrder` would look like this:

 ```js
 const layerConfigurations = [